SenteonLLC/senteonllc.github.io/version/latest/UsersAndPermissions.md

 # Overview
+This section describes Senteon's User and Role-Based Permission Systems.
 Command Center gives you the ability to create and manage users in addition to your Master Account user.

   - [Roles and Permissions](UsersAndPermissions.md#roles-and-permissions)
   - [Creating Users](UsersAndPermissions.md#creating-users)